-"Extra Innings" education programs, presented by Duke Energy, are strongly recommended for all students who visit the Cincinnati Reds Hall of Fame and Museum.
+"Extra Innings" education programs are strongly recommended for all students who visit the Cincinnati Reds Hall of Fame and Museum.
 These programs are designed to augment your classroom curriculum and are correlated to the Common Core State Standards.

 The Cincinnati Reds Hall of Fame and Museum offers educational programming for pre-kindergarten to 12th-grade students.
-Participating in one of our "Extra Innings" programs, presented by Duke Energy, will enhance your visit to the Hall of Fame and illustrate how baseball plays a role in history, mathematics and science curriculums.
+Participating in one of our "Extra Innings" programs will enhance your visit to the Hall of Fame and illustrate how baseball plays a role in history, mathematics and science curriculums.
 Enjoy these fun-filled, lively and educational programs that are correlated to the Common Core State Standards.
 Please note that a minimum of 15 students is required to participate in an education program.
 Reservations are accepted for the upcoming school year on September 1.

 Take Me Out to the Ballgame!

 pre-K - 2nd grade | 30 minutes in length

 This is a wild and wacky introduction to the world of baseball!
 Learn baseball basics, shapes and colors as you build a baseball diamond for the Major Leagues, tap out a rhythm to "Take Me Out to the Ballgame" in your very own Baseball Orchestra and finish with baseball story time in this silly program for baseball's youngest fans.

 2nd - 4th grade | 45 minutes in length

 Baseball has always been America's pastime, but it certainly has changed along the way!
 Huddle together in teams to play the Hall of Fame's version of "Baseball Jeopardy!"
 This quiz show-style game asks you to figure out how communication, transportation and events in American history are related to the game of baseball.
 A great experience that brings social studies concepts to life while having lots of fun!

 3rd - 12th grade | 90 minutes in length